hongyusu/hongyusu.github.io/_posts/2015-12-26-notes-from-nips-2015-workshop-of-non-convex-optimization-in-machine-learning.md

 1. The talk suggests two algorithm for tensor decomposition.
 One for orthogonal tensor decomposition problem and the other for non-orthogonal tensor decomposition problem.

-1. A list of implementation is also provided as in the slides, which also includes spark implementation. **Need to checkout the performance**.
+1. A list of implementation is also provided as in the slides, which also includes [this spark implementation](https://github.com/FurongHuang/SpectralLDA-TensorSpark). **Need to checkout the performance**.
 However, in the paper they mentioned that the underlying optimization algorithm is _embarrassingly parallel_.

 1. Other interesting tensor decomposition: **dynamic tensor decomposition**, **streaming tensor decomposition**, and **window based tensor analysis**.